microsoft/PowerApps-TestEngine/docs/README.md

 Currently the Power Platform Engineering team is working in branches of the open source GitHub repository to expand the set of features.
 To use this code it makes use of a “build from source” strategy where the .Net SDK needs to be installed to compile the modules that make up the console application to  run Test Engine tests.

-This open-source version is licensed under a MIT license and any issues are files are GitHub Issues with out any official Microsoft Support program.
+This open-source version is licensed under a MIT license and any issues are files are GitHub Issues with out any official Microsoft Support program

 To make a contribution to the Test Engine a Contributor license agreement must be made.
 Pull requests can be made to test engine which are reviewed and if accepted merged into the Test Engine code base.